marstelescope/Travel-Planner-App/README.txt

 This feature would fetch the most accurate location data through the Google API, similar to how Home/Map locations are fetched.
-5. Account: Providing a forgot password option.
+5. Account: Password visibility toggle.
+Forgot password option.
 Once logged in, having profile information beyond the "Welcome, [full name]".
 Ideas include: profile picture, reset password/email/name, TRVL member since, and other stats.

 This project was made by Collins Otieno, Mariya Popova, and John Warren.
 March 2024 - May 2024.